magento/merchdocs/src/marketing/price-rules-cart-create.md

 title: Create a Cart Price Rule
 ---

 Complete the following steps to add a new rule, describe the conditions, and define the actions.
 Then, complete the labels and test the rule.
+Price rule conditions can be based on cart or [product attributes]({% link catalog/product-attributes.md %}), but not on [customizable options]({% link catalog/settings-advanced-custom-options.md %}).

 ## Step 1: Add a New Rule